Quinoa: Uses

 The increasing demand for quinoa is partially due to the attention it received as a food that may help alleviate food insecurity in some world regions.
 Quinoa is high in protein, which makes it a possible alternative to meat for vegetarians and vegans, and for people who are lactose intolerant.
 It also has high concentrations of dietary minerals.
 Quinoa does not contain gluten.
+Some studies suggest that consuming quinoa may help improve early indicators of type 2 diabetes.
 Some of these qualities may have improved the market to economically privileged people in North America, possibly increasing the price of quinoa.

 Quinoa is an important food for the Indigenous people of the Andean Altiplano, especially the Aymara and Quechua communities.
 Historically, it was consumed as a subsistence food, which was devalued by the Spanish when they colonized the region.

 For the Indigenous communities, growing quinoa represented food security and well-being, and it was involved in almost every meal of the day.

 Nutrition

 Raw, uncooked quinoa is 13% water, 64% carbohydrates, 14% protein, and 6% fat.
 Nutritional evaluations indicate that a 100 g serving of raw quinoa seeds has a food energy of 1,539 kJ and is a rich source (20% or higher of the Daily Value, DV) of protein, dietary fiber, several B vitamins, including 46% DV for folate, and for several dietary minerals such as magnesium (55% DV), manganese (95% DV), phosphorus (65% DV), and zinc (33% DV).

 After boiling, which is the typical preparation for eating the seeds, many nutritional evaluations change.
 Although a 100 g serving of cooked quinoa increases to 72% water, most nutritional evaluations are reduced, such as, 21% carbohydrates, 4% protein, and 2% fat, and the food energy of cooked quinoa is reduced to 503 kJ.
 Although similarly reduced, cooked quinoa remains a rich source of the dietary minerals manganese (30% DV) and phosphorus (22% DV).
 However, cooked quinoa is reduced to being a moderate source (10–19% DV) of dietary fiber and folate (11%), as well as of the dietary minerals iron (11%), magnesium (18%), and zinc (11%).

 Quinoa is gluten-free.
 Because quinoa has a high concentration of protein and is a good source of many micronutrients, has versatility in preparation, and a potential for increased yields in controlled environments, it has been selected as an experimental crop in NASA's Controlled Ecological Life Support System for long-duration human occupied space flights.